kraken24/terraform-aws-website-deployer/README.md

 | Certificate Manager   | € 0.00            | SSL Certificate for the website                    |
 | **Total**             | **€ 18.20**       | **Total cost per year**                            |

-## Pre-Requisites
+---

+## Project Structure: Set-Up and Deployment

-This repository has four parts.
-I have explained each part below, so feel free to skip to whichever part you don't know about.
+This repository has three sections.
+I have explained each sectio below, so feel free to skip to whichever part you don't know about.
 * ☁️ AWS Account Setup: An AWS account to deploy your website.
 * 🐙 GitHub Account Setup: A GitHub account to maintain all the files for this project.
 * 🎬 Deployments via Github Actions: There are two pipelines (infrastructure deployment and website deployment) which will automatically deploy everything for you.
     * 🛠️ Terraform configuration in `terraform` folder: This folder contains the AWS infrastructure configuration files.
 You do not have to change anything here as long as the secrets are stored properly on GitHub :)
     * 🌐 Website files in `my_website` folder: Stores all the required website files in this folder.

+---

 ### AWS Setup